Better Days 2020 hosts monthly events to popularize Utah women's history. Please visit the links below to reserve your place!

 Legislation for a 19th Amendment centennial quarter from each state

-To recognize the women’s suffrage campaigns that were conducted in each state, a bipartisan bill has been introduced in the U.S. Congress.
+To recognize the women’s suffrage campaigns that were conducted in each state, a bipartisan bill has been introduced in the U.S. Congress to direct the Treasury Secretary to establish a quarter program featuring a prominent woman from each state.
 Please ask your Representative today to support H.R.1923.
 Below is a “Dear Colleague” letter you can use or put your request in your own words.
+To find your district’s Representative, click here.
 Thank you.

 Since our nation's founding, women have played an instrumental role in shaping this country, yet these sacrifices and accomplishments have often gone unrecognized.
 By uplifting and showcasing these amazing women on our currency, Americans will have an opportunity to learn more about the unsung pioneers who built our nation and celebrate their accomplishments.